 Through the planning firm I started with my wife Carolyn Stewart, I have been responsible for managing development of private residential and commercial projects in environmentally sensitive areas, including planning, impact analysis, permitting, compliance monitoring, reporting, government and community relations.

 For decades, I have served as an environmental planner and meeting facilitator on projects to develop harbors, highways, farms, ranches, fishponds, and forest plantations, as well as scientific research facilities and renewable energy projects in Hawai'i.
 I am co-author of the Hawaii Ocean Resources Management Plan (1990); co-founding board member of the Malama Kai Foundation responsible for the statewide system of day-use mooring buoys in coral reefs; former UH Sea Grant Extension Agent for West Hawaii resolving conflict resulting from coastal development; and legislative sponsor of Act 306, which created the West Hawaii Regional Fishery Management Area.
-Until recently, I served on the Hawaii County Agriculture Advisory Commission, and the Community Advisory Group for the U.S. Army Garrison - Hawaii Pohakuloa Training Area.
+I currently serve on the Hawaii County Agriculture Advisory Commission, and the Community Advisory Group for the U.S. Army Garrison - Hawaii Pohakuloa Training Area.

 Throughout the State, I have worked as a strategic planner helping corporations, government agencies, nongovernmental organizations and stakeholder partnerships prepare and implement strategic plans for development and operations.